vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 ## Better Tools

-_Fuzzy Select_ and _Bucket Fill_ tools got a new feature for selecting/filling diagonally neighboring pixels.
+The _Fuzzy Select_ and _Bucket Fill_ tools got a new feature for selecting/filling diagonally neighboring pixels.

 <figure>
     <img src="{filename}gimp-2-9-4-diagonal-neighbors.png" alt="Diagonal neighbors selection" width='975' height='648' />
 </figure>

-The _Blend_ tool got shapeburst fills resurrected, and allows to place their handles on the canvas.
-Additionally the Blend tool displays progress indication now thanks to a new GEGL feature available in several GEGL operations including `gegl:distance-transform`.
+The _Blend_ tool got shapeburst fills resurrected, and allows the placement of their handles on the canvas, outside of the image area.
+Additionally, the Blend tool now displays its progress thanks to a new GEGL feature available in several GEGL operations including `gegl:distance-transform`.

 The _Text_ tool now fully supports advanced input methods for CJK and other non-western languages.
-Minimal support already existed but the preedit text was displayed in a floating pop-up instead of inline within the text tool box, and without any preview styling.
-It is now displayed just as expected depending on your platform and Input Method Engine.
-Several input method-related bugs and crashes have also been fixed in the same time.
+Minimal support already existed, but the pre-edit text was displayed in a floating pop-up instead of inline, within the text tool box, and without any preview styling.
+It is now displayed just as expected, depending on your platform and Input Method Engine.
+Several input method-related bugs and crashes have also been fixed.

 <figure>
     <img src="{filename}gimp-2-9-4-ime.png" alt="Input Method Engine support in text tool" width='417' height='240' />